 Over two years we will study a variety of topics each term.
 We will study the following topics:

 - Term 1: The Gospel

 - Term 3: The Church

 - Term 6: Preaching

 - Term 8: Controversial Issues

-Participants will attend weekly meetings, usually on Sundays from 4-5 PM (Note: childcare is not provided for these meetings).
-During those meetings we will discuss weekly readings and assignments.
-Expect 2-4 hours of reading and other assignments every week.
+Participants will attend monthly meetings, which will be scheduled before the term begins.
+(Note: childcare is not provided for these meetings).
+During those meetings we will discuss the monthly reading and cover any other assignments that were assigned.
+Each month, we will read one book.

 What's the Cost?

-Their is no fee for Aspire, but there is a cost.
-Those involved must commit to faithfully attend weekly meetings for the duration of the term and complete weekly readings and other assignments.
+The only fee for Aspire is the price of the reading material(s), but there is a cost.
+Those involved must commit to faithfully attend monthly meetings for the duration of the term and complete weekly readings and other assignments.

 In addition, participants must model meaningful membership by their faithful and consistent involvement in corporate worship, fellowship groups, members’ meetings, and regular service to the body.